Autism Spectrum Disorders

 What Are the Different Types of Autism Spectrum Disorders (ASD)?

 According to the CDC, there are three different types of ASDs:

 - Autism Spectrum Disorder (also called “classic” autism) - This is what most people think of when hearing the word “autism.”
 People with autism usually have significant language delays, social and communication challenges, and behaviors and interests different from those without autism.
-Many people with autism also have intellectual disabilities.
+Many people with autism also have intellectual disability.

 - Asperger Syndrome - People with Asperger syndrome usually function at the higher lever of the autism spectrum.
 They might have social challenges and different behaviors and interests.
-However, they typically do not have problems with language or have intellectual disabilities.
+However, they typically do not have problems with language or have intellectual disability.

 - Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS; also called “atypical autism”) - People who meet some of the criteria for autism or Asperger syndrome, but not all, may be diagnosed with PDD-NOS.
 People with PDD-NOS usually have fewer behaviors than those with autism.
 The behaviors might cause only social and communication challenges. (http://www.cdc.gov/ncbddd/autism/facts.html)

 More people than ever before are being diagnosed with autism.
 But, it is not clear whether this is due to the creation of a broader definition of what ASDs are or possibly better efforts in diagnosing the condition.
 Regardless, a true increase of autism cannot be ruled out.
 CDC estimates that roughly 1 in 80 and 1 in 240 (with an average of 1 in 110) children in the United States have ASDs.
 This makes ASDs more common than childhood cancer, juvenile diabetes and pediatric AIDS combined.
 An estimated 1.5 million people in the U.S. and tens of millions worldwide are affected by ASDs.